 where the Maximum Sum is between £100,001 and £1,000,000, the greater amount of 25% of the Grant for the final Financial Year of the Funding Period, or £20,000, until a satisfactory final report which meets the reporting requirements as set out in this Grant Funding Agreement and the assurance as required pursuant to Condition 8.1 of the Conditions of Grant are received and accepted.
 Where the final Actual Grant Claim may be less than £20,000 the Department may withhold funds from the penultimate Grant Claim.

-where the Maximum Sum is under £100,000, the greater amount of 25% of the Grant for the final Financial Year of the Funding Period, or £5,000, until a satisfactory final report which meets the reporting requirements as set out in this Grant Funding Agreement and the assurance as required pursuant to Condition 8.1 of the Conditions of Grant are received and accepted.
-Where the final Actual Grant Claim may be less than £5,000 the Department may withhold funds from the penultimate Grant Claim.Payment of the final Grant Claim depends on the submission of a satisfactory final report and Statement on Grant Usage (Schedule 3) where applicable.
+where the Maximum Sum is between £50,001 and £100,000, the greater amount of 25% of the Grant for the final Financial Year of the Funding Period, or £5,000, until a satisfactory final report which meets the reporting requirements as set out in this Grant Funding Agreement and the assurance as required pursuant to Condition 8.1 of the Conditions of Grant are received and accepted.
+Where the final Actual Grant Claim may be less than £5,000 the Department may withhold funds from the penultimate Grant Claim.

+where the Maximum Sum is under £50,000 the greater amount of 25% of the Grant for the final Financial Year of the Funding Period, or £3,000, until a satisfactory final report which meets the reporting requirements as set out in this Grant Funding Agreement.
+Where the final Actual Grant Claim may be less than £3,000 the Department may withhold funds from the penultimate Grant Claim.

+Payment of the final Grant Claim depends on the submission of a satisfactory final report and Statement on Grant Usage (Schedule 3) where applicable.
 Due to the time needed to receive and review these documents, the final Grant Claim may not be paid for several months after the Project ends.

 If a satisfactory final report is not submitted within three months of completion of the Project, or a later date by specific agreement, the Grantee shall have no entitlement to claim payment of the Grant and the Department shall not be liable to pay the final Grant Claim.